Jenniphr Goodman

 Jenniphr Goodman is a film director best known for directing and co-writing the 2000 film The Tao of Steve.

 She received her B.A. in creative writing and film making in 1984 through Pitzer College.
+After graduation, Goodman returned to her hometown in Cleveland, Ohio to teach art to preschool children.
 She is also a graduate of New York University's film school at the Tisch School of the Arts.
+Goodman resided in Santa Fe with her husband Eric Pope, and their two daughters.

+Goodman was a mentor at the Girls Film School in Santa Fe for several years, a program designed to empower young women in the film industry.
+She has co-written and directed several short films, including A September to Remember about the wake of 9/11.
+Goodman was the executive producer of the documentary GSW: Gunshot Wound, looking at gun violence through the perspective of first responders and hospital-based violence intervention programs.